 - The outflow of cash for settling loans and advances accustomed to third parties.

-Financing cash inflow consists of cash movements combined with issuing and buying-back shares in the firm, serve dividends to shareholders and finance and compensate loans.
+.3.
+Financing activities: Financing activities are related to the capital of the company.
+Inflow and outflow of cash under this activity involves cash movements combined with issuing and buying back shares in the company, serve dividends to shareholders and finance and compensate loans.

-- Cash revenue from the dispersion of debentures, shares, etc.
+- Cash revenue from the distribution of debentures, shares, etc.

-- Cash inflow of the firm increases by permanent financing from financial institution/ banks.
+- Cash inflow of the company increases by permanent financing from financial institution/ banks.

 - Restoration of loans